Zurc/lasaldelavida/episodio5-learning.md

 >  A Component == a View.
 Each View has a state, that decides whether to update its UI and its children or simply ignore it.
 >
 >  **Change Detection** (CD) refreshes the DOM tree to display the changed states in an app
+>
+>  Angular uses Zone.js to detect when to trigger a CD cycle.
+Angular actually wraps Zone.js functionality into a class NgZone.
+Zone.js emits an async event whenever an async operation is executed.
+Async operations are emitted by:
+>  - setTimeout, setInterval, etc
+>  - Events like click, drag, mouseover, etc
+>  - XMLHttpRequest
+>  Angular runs a CD cycle whenever it detects any of these events through Zone.js.
+Angular CD cycle is triggered by a method tick in the ApplicationRef class.

 [how to safely access attributes in angular using ?](https://blog.bitsrc.io/how-to-safely-access-attributes-in-angular-using-6ddac4901044)